-During the period, the Company undertook a review of its ESG KPIs in 2023.
-Following this review, it has refreshed its portfolio-level ESG KPIs, which will help the Company to track the performance of its investments across some of its most material aspects.
-Further information on these KPIs can be found in Section 3.
+In March 2024, the Company introduced several new portfolio-level ESG KPIs, with the aim of focusing the Company's investment stewardship activated and to track the performance of its investments across some of its most material sustainability aspects.
+Further information on the progress made against these KPIs can be found in section 3.
 Areas of Focus.

-The Company continues to track progress for a number of its existing KPIs, including SDG contribution and the Investment Adviser's ESG Integration performance.
+The Company also continues to track progress for a number of its existing KPIs, including SDG contribution and the Investment Adviser's ESG Integration performance.

-For the 2023 PRI assessment, Amber was once again awarded the highest rating of five stars for both the Investment and Stewardship Policy and the Infrastructure modules.
+For the 2024 PRI assessment, Amber was once again awarded the highest rating of five stars for both the Investment and Stewardship Policy and the Infrastructure modules.